 By 1969, most all of the top auto industry execs (in and outside of America) knew HJE invented the Auto Design Profession (ADP); find out how and why this changed as time passed.

-With thousands of historical photos visit the "Harley J. Earl – I LOVE AUTOMOBILES" facebook page.
+See thousands of historical photos at the "Harley J. Earl – I LOVE AUTOMOBILES" facebook page w/ over 50+K likes.